Eli Pariser

 Eli Pariser (born December 17, 1980) is an author, activist, and entrepreneur.
 He has stated that his focus is "how to make technology and media serve democracy".
 He became executive director of MoveOn.org in 2004, where he helped pioneer the practice of online citizen engagement.
 He is the co-founder of Upworthy, a website for meaningful viral content, and Avaaz, a global citizen's organization.
 His bestselling book, The Filter Bubble: What the Internet Is Hiding from You, introduced the term “filter bubble” to the lexicon.
-He is currently an Omidyar Fellow at New America and co-directs the Civic Signals project at the National Conference on Citizenship.
+He is currently an Omidyar Fellow at New America and co-directs New_ Public.

 Early life

 Pariser was born to Dora Lievow of Camden, Maine and Emanuel Pariser of Waterville, Maine.
 He grew up in Lincolnville, Maine, and in 2000 graduated summa cum laude from Bard College at Simon's Rock with a B.A. in law and political science.
 In 2005, he returned to Simon's Rock to give the commencement speech.
 He is Jewish.